Wireless Charging for Livestock Farming Robots

 In large-scale farms, robots often need to perform repeated inspections along fixed routes, or complete feeding, cleaning and disinfection tasks between different stalls.
-The task frequency is high and the running time is long.
+The task frequency is high and the operating time is long.
 If each charge requires manual processing, it will be difficult for the robot system to be truly unattended.

 Advantages of wireless charging in farms